 As a note, I do not use this DIY weed killer, or any other, in my raised garden beds.
 If there’s a weed in the garden, I pull it by hand.
 I do use this on my garden paths, and I have had no ill effects from using it there.

-How to Make DIY Weed Killer
+How to Make a Natural Weed Killer

-For this recipe, I used a lot of the common ingredients for DIY weed killers: vinegar of some kind, salt, and soap.
+For this recipe, I used a lot of the common ingredients for natural weed killers: vinegar of some kind, salt, and soap.
 The soap helps to cut through any oils the plant’s leaves may have as protection, and the salt and vinegar do their jobs of drying out the plants and killing them.
 There are variations and substitutions that can be made, and I’ll list those below.
 For the recipe, you’ll need:

 1 gallon white vinegar (You could use another type of vinegar, but white is the cheapest and easiest to buy in large quantities)